Feds Charge North Korean Cyber-Operative In Sony Hack, Ransomware Attack

 Park, 34, worked for a North Korean government front company called the Korea Expo Joint Venture, according to the complaint.
 But the Justice Department alleges that Park was in fact a member of a hacking team known as the "Lazarus Group," which is says is sponsored by the North Korean government.

+Park faces charges that include conspiracy to commit wire fraud.
+His last known location was North Korea, according to U.S. officials, which means he is unlikely to ever stand trial in the United States.

-Park, who U.S. officials believe is currently in North Korea, faces charges that include conspiracy to commit wire fraud.
-The allegations relate to two of the most destructive cyberattacks in recent years.
+Still, the allegations against him relate to two of the most destructive cyberattacks in recent years.

 The 2014 hack against Sony took place ahead of the studio's release of "The Interview," a comedy about a CIA plot to assassinate North Korean leader Kim.